5 Secrets to Building a Great Candidate Experience

 According to Kibben, employers should use social media to connect with prospective job candidates and keep people informed about available opportunities.
 One possibility is the creation of a Facebook group for a talent community.
 This way, you’ll have a chance to get to know candidates better while creating an ecosystem where candidates can interact with each other.
 As you get to know them better, you can recruit each of them more effectively.

 It’s impossible to improve your candidate experience if you don’t measure efforts and results, Kibben says.
 But measuring against industry statistics won’t give you insights into the kind of work you’re doing.
-Track candidates’ digital experience over time to get the clearest picture of what works for your organisation.
+Track candidates’ digital experience over time to get the clearest picture of what works for your organization.

 Some useful metrics include: